International Labor and Employment Laws, Volume I, Fourth Edition

 International Labor and Employment Laws, Volume I provides vital information about labor and employment law in the world’s major economies, including the European Union and member-states Belgium, France, Germany, Italy, Spain, and the United Kingdom, as well as Canada, Mexico, the United States, China, Japan, and Brazil.
 Additional topics covered include litigation of international employment disputes, compensation for internationally mobile executives, and negotiation of expatriate employment agreements.

 International Labor and Employment Laws, Volume I provides vital information about labor and employment laws in the world’s major economies.
 The Fourth Edition covers litigation of international employment disputes, compensation for internationally mobile executives, negotiation of expatriate employment agreements, the top ten issues of U.S. employers doing business in another country, and more.

 A representative sampling of updates in the Fourth Edition includes:

 - Brazil - maternity leave has been expanded to cover employees who adopt a child, as well as to surviving spouses

 - China - discussion of Interim Provisions on Labor Dispatch that took effect March 2014

 - France - a 2013 statute concerning protection of Employment

 - Japan - new discussion of whether an independent contractor working under a service agreement or a business entrustment agreement should be considered a worker or employee under the Labor Standards Law (LSL) or the Trade Union Law (TUL)

-The 2018 Cumulative Supplement brings the treatise current through 2017, with coverage of selected additional updates through mid-2018.
+The 2019 Cumulative Supplement brings the treatise current through 2018.
 Highlights include: